Navigation

 Closed

-Closed mortgages in Canada have low-interest rates compared to the open ones.
+Closed mortgages in Canada have low interest rates compared to the open ones.
 They usually have limits on the amount of the extra cash that clients may be willing to commit towards their loan each year on top of their regular payments without any penalties.
 The threshold amount is clearly stated in their mortgage contract as a prepayment privilege.
-However, they are stricter and involving depending on the lender.
 Unlike open mortgages, closed mortgages in Canada carry a penalty in case the client breaches contract or decides to change lenders.
-A prepayment penalty is inevitable if the client makes an advance that exceeds what the lender allows, and if he or she opts to violate the mortgage contract.
-These mortgages are ideal for the Canadians who plan to hold on to their current homes for the whole of their loan's term.
+A prepayment penalty is charged if the client makes an advance that exceeds what the lender allows, and if they opt to violate the mortgage contract.
+These mortgages are ideal for the Canadians who plan to hold on to their current homes for the whole of their loan's term - as they keep costs down.

 Which one serves your needs?
 Is it the open mortgage or the closed one?
 Well, it all comes down to preference.